Family Day Care Providers (FDC) & Group Family Day Care Providers and their Assistants (GFDC):

 Each person responsible for developing, directing and supervising the daily activity programs for children (director) and each employee must complete a minimum of thirty (30) hours of training every two years.
 Fifteen (15) hours of such training must be received during the first six months of the program's first year of licensure or during the person's first six months of employment by the program.

 Mandated Reporter Training

-The New York State Office of Children and Family Services now offers FREE 24/7 online Mandated Reporter Training in Child Abuse and Neglect/Maltreatment Identification.
-You can register anytime by visiting the Mandated Reporter Resource Center, selecting "Courses Offered" and then clicking to register for "Self-Directed Online Training."
-This 2-hour web-based training is fully narrated and interactive and features learning exercises customized for the Child Care profession.
-As you complete each 10-15 minute section, the application saves your progress and allows you up to 30 days to complete the entire course.
-A certificate of attendance is sent online to persons completing the course.
-You will receive a credit for 2 hours of training on this topic.
-For technical help registering, contact Kate Relyea at (518) 435-1825 or email@example.com.
+The NYS Office of Children and Family Services offers FREE online Mandated Reporter Training in Child Abuse and Neglect/Maltreatment Identification.
+Register by visiting the Mandated Reporter Resource Center, selecting "Courses Offered" and clicking to register for "Self-Directed Online Training."
+A certificate of attendance is sent online to persons completing the 2 hour course.
+For technical assistance or questions contact OCFS at (518) 435-1825.